isralduke/thatbook/20-proverbs.md

 > <a name="22:18">22:18</a> For it is pleasing if you keep these sayings within you,
 > and they are ready on your lips.
 > <a name="22:19">22:19</a> So that your confidence may be in the Lord,
-> I make them known to you today—even you.
+> I make them known to you today — even you.
 > <a name="22:20">22:20</a> Have I not written thirty sayings for you,
 > sayings of counsel and knowledge,
 > <a name="22:21">22:21</a> to show you true and reliable words,